otavio-hbf/otavio-hbf/README.md

 **I have also worked on:**

-Artificial Intelligence (Natural Language Processing 💭) and Quantum Computing ⚛️ at CEERMA-UFPE
+Quantum Natural Language Processing 💭⚛️ at CEERMA-UFPE

 These are my abilities:
 <p>